joeeoj/mlb-attendance-data/README.md

 * additional_venues.csv - Neutral sites, not downloaded by teams_venues.py.
 I'm using descending negative integers as the venue_id for these.
 * timezones.csv - Timezone for each venue, used to create localized game datetime in games.csv
+* events.csv - Things like firework nights and bobblehead giveaways for later analysis

 ## data issues